astrazeneca-cgr-publications/mantis-ml-release/README.md

 Run
 ===
 ## `mantisml`
 You need to provide a config file (.yaml) and an output directory.
-You may also define the number of threads to use (-n option)
+You may also define the number of threads to use (-n option; default value: 4).
 ```
 mantisml -c [config_file] -o -o [output_dir] [-n nthreads]
 ```